 If your children are planning to learn from home, even part-time, it’s important to note that having a teacher, tutor, or other children in your home could open up your exposure to additional insurance risks.
 A standard property insurance policy does not provide the liability coverage for these situations.
-Let your insurance broker know if you plan to have other in your home for the purpose of learning from home.
+Let your insurance broker know if you plan to have others in your home for the purpose of learning from home.

 Daycare in Your Home